Cunt Toward Enemy

 “I took your fingers.
 I twisted your spine.”

-How long did you lay like that, before your people got you?
-Like a shattered horse, the shape of you permanently punched out of alignment.
-Do you still have chips of that original building in you?
+How long did you lay like that, before your people saved you?
+Like a shattered horse.
+The shape of you changed forever.
+Your skeleton threaded with the asteroid belt of your workshop.
 The one I ran my hand along, finding my way through a dark hallway, cool hard concrete, smooth as the devil’s skin.
 They couldn’t take everything out.
-Not without tearing even more of your nerves.
-You don’t have many to spare.
+Not without removing parts of you.

-You can’t close your mouth all the way because of me.
+You can’t shut your mouth all the way because of me.
+The wind will always fuck you, cold and cruel, or hot with mosquito-shit.
 I fucked you.
 I broke your body.
 You’re crying now.
 You can’t even see me anymore.
 I see you.
-Every inch of your subtotal body disruption.
-I can look as long as I want, you’re just a picture on the image roll, hand clawed, chest caved in, crying tears that can’t even make it down your face without falling into the holes, I did that to you, you’re the only thing I’m allowed to ruin, I fucked—
+Every atom of your subtotal body disruption.
+I can look as long as I want, you’re just a picture on the image roll, hand clawed, chest caved in, bleeding tears that can’t even make it down your face without falling into the holes, I did that to you, you’re the only thing I’m allowed to ruin—

-White hot phosphorous jets from his phosphenes and he shoots inside the tight rubber hole, hot seed draining into the guts of the bomb, diagnostic machinery vibrating at the reception of his load, setting him off again, and in that climax he opens, deeper than skin, no wire cutters, one with the bomb, mall spiraling around him, this entire building and all its souls held intact by his surging load, by the mere drip of his foreskin into the bomb’s cunt—
+White-hot phosphorous explodes in his eyes, phosphenes blazing.
+He shoots inside the tight rubber hole, hot seed draining into the guts of the bomb, diagnostic machinery vibrating at the reception of his load, setting him off again, and in that climax he opens, deeper than skin, one with the bomb, mall spiraling around him, this entire building and all its souls held intact by his surging load, by the mere drip of his foreskin into the bomb’s cunt—

 When he opens his eyes, the tablet is dark.
 The screens are dark.
 The sky is cloudy.

 His cock slips out of the hole and he falls against the bomb, legs shaking.
-He struggles to pull his pants up and the dribble of semen on the mall floor feels more obscene than anything that came before.
+The dribble of semen on the mall floor feels more obscene than anything that came before.
 But they’ll probably waive the sex offender laws for this one.
 Yes, I exposed myself to multiple children, your honor, but their molecular integrity was at stake…

 His phone is blowing up.

-Someone walks past him, covering their child’s eyes.
+Someone walks past him, covering their daughter’s eyes.
 Others join the silent migration.
 Soon, he’s the only one remaining.

 He walks through the abandoned food court.
-Plucks a sugar-glittering churro, sips someone’s untouched orange slushy, plunges a fistful of fries from a kid’s meal into his mouth, grips a buttery pretzel like brass knuckles, picks orange chicken from the heated trays, cummy fingered stirring the queso dip, too many wet sounds, he collapses behind a cash register, listening to the muzak, which never, ever stopped.
+Plucks a sugar-glittering churro, chugs a warm, stagnant orange slushy, plunges a fistful of fries into his mouth, grips a buttery pretzel like brass knuckles, picks orange chicken from the heated trays, stirring the queso dip with cummy fingers, too many wet sounds, he collapses behind a cash register, listening to the muzak, which never, ever stopped.

 *